mderrier/react-pick-datetime/README.md

 `npm install react-pick-datetime`

-You'll need to make sure that you somehow include `react-pick`'s `style.css` file (or your own CSS) in your CSS bundle.
+You'll need to make sure that you somehow include the following CSS files from both `react-pick` and `react-pick-datetime`:

+- `'react-pick/lib/styles.css'`
+- `'react-pick-datetime/lib/styles.css'`

+Or, you could be awesome and write your own CSS for both.
+Up to you.

 ### What's Inside?